 People sometimes say : “Financial independence is irrelevant because house prices are too high“.
 I agree that it’s harder for millennials to get on the housing ladder than it was for me back in the day when house prices were lower.
 But I see it as the other way round.
 In other words, its because house prices are so high that young people need to use the techniques of financial independence to save for a deposit.

 And, if you want to get political, I will agree that it was totally wrong that bank bondholders and shareholders were bailed out in 2009, bank CEOs mostly kept their high paid jobs and that we’re still paying the price (low interest rates and high house prices) 10 years later.
-That was a (partial) failure on the part of the Democratic (US) and Labour (UK) administrations that presided over it.
+That was a (partial) failure on the part of the Democrat (US) and Labour (UK) governments that had to respond to the crisis.
 To be fair they kept the system afloat and avoided an apocalyptic collapse of western civilisation, so I guess the scorecard is mixed on that point.

 But the real question is what can those young people do to best play the hand they’ve been dealt?
 The answer is to focus on what you can control.
 We are where we are and these days you are gonna have to go ALL IN just to get a place of your own in a high cost of living area (like London for example).

 But is it even possible to save in a high cost area on an average income?
 Well, The Escape Artist was recently featured in an article on Vice.com (not as racy as it sounds, sadly).
 The interesting thing about this article is that the journalist actually LIVED IT for a month – saving 50% of their salary even though they earned a normal average wage (£30k), renting in London.

 This shows that saving half your income is possible for a wider range of people than you might think.
 And here’s the thing: even if the journalist ditched the FI experiment at the end of the month, they’ll have learnt something valuable from the experience.
 Everyone would gain some insights from tracking their spending and being mindful about their choices.